verbling/kickq/test/README.md

   data: null, // {*} Any type, passed data on job creation

-  // processing runs performed for this job.
+  // Processing runs performed for this job.
 Can be 1 up to n retries.
+  // When the job is new this is an empty array.
   runs: [
+    {
+      processCount: 1, // {number} the process count of this process item.
+      processStart: 1364226587925, // {number} JS timestamp
+      processTime: null, // {?number} Processing time on ms or null

+      // same as job.state except states: 'new', 'delayed', 'retrying'
+      state: 'processing'
+    }
   ]

 }